merkle-open/aem-generic-multifield/README.md

 #### Component Dialog
-Example usage of the Generic Multifield in your component _cq_dialog.xml definition within AEM (Touch UI):
+Example usage of the Generic Multifield in your component `_cq_dialog.xml` definition within AEM:
 ```xml
 <!-- Within the component dialog definition -->
 <jcr:root